Polytoria/Docs/docs/classes/Instance/Functions/SetParent.md

 ### Description

-Returns the parent of this instance.
+Sets the parent of this instance.

 Function of [Instance](/classes/Instance/)